TEETH @ Tiong Bahru now has a new mobile and WhatsApp Number +65 9764 9060.

 • Persistent bad breath that does not go away even after brushing your teeth

-If you’re looking to find out how to cure gingivitis, you will need to know the causes and measures to prevent the condition with periodontitis treatment.
+If you’re looking to find out how to cure gingivitis, you will need to understand the causes and measures to prevent the condition, including periodontitis treatment.

 What Causes Gingivitis?

-Poor oral hygiene is the most common gingivitis and gingival recession cause.
-However, gingivitis can also strike people who maintain a good dental regimen.
-Researchers have found that hormonal changes, like those caused by pregnancy, increase the risk of gum inflammation.
-Additionally, crowded or overlapping teeth make maintaining dental hygiene difficult, as areas in the mouth are difficult to brush or floss.
-Other common factors include diabetes, certain drugs, tobacco use, a poor diet, and hereditary predisposition.
+Poor oral hygiene is a common cause of gingivitis and gingival recession.
+However, gingivitis can also strike those who maintain a good dental regimen.
+Researchers have found that hormonal changes, such as those during pregnancy, increase the risk of gum inflammation.
+Additionally, crowded or overlapping teeth make maintaining dental hygiene difficult, as it is challenging to brush or floss certain areas in the mouth.
+Other common factors include diabetes, certain drugs, tobacco use, poor diet, and/or a hereditary predisposition.

 gingival swelling treatment